-- 6.13.1 Applicability.
-The provisions of this section apply to land development creating new multi-family dwelling uses, and additional dwelling units within a lot that result in the creation of three or more dwelling units on the lot. - 6.13.2.
+6.13.1 Applicability and Purpose.
+The provisions of this section apply to multifamily buildings.
+The purpose of the section is to protect or enhance the appearance and quality of neighborhoods, and to ensure basic standards of living for the residents of the multifamily dwelling.

+6.13.2.
 Front Doors.
-Buildings must have at least one entrance door on the façade facing the front yard that is sheltered and defined by a porch, pent roof, roof overhang, hooded front door or other similar architectural element.
-If each unit has a separate door on the front facade, then each door must be sheltered and defined. - 6.13.3.
+Buildings with front setbacks in which the front façade is directly visible from a public or private road shall have at least one entrance door on that façade.
+All front facade doors shall be sheltered and defined by a porch, roof overhang, or other architectural features.
+If each dwelling unit has a separate door on the front facade, then each door must be sheltered and defined as described above.
+If there are multiple front facades on a building, an entrance door on one such facade shall be adequate to satisfy this provision.

+6.13.3.
 Fire Escapes and Entry Stairs.
-Exterior fire escapes when needed and exterior entry stairs to upper floor units if included must be located to the side or rear of the building.
-If located to the side, they must be set back at least 8 feet from the frontline of the building.
-Fully or partially enclosing exterior stairs with durable materials that are compatible with the exterior cladding of the building is strongly encouraged. - 6.13.4.
+Exterior fire escapes when needed and exterior entry stairs to upper floor units if included shall be located to the side or rear of the building and shall meet all setback requirements.
+If located to the side, they must be set back at least 8 feet from the front building line.
+Fully or partially enclosing exterior stairs with durable materials that are compatible with the exterior cladding of the building is strongly encouraged.

+6.13.4.
 Garages and Underbuilding Parking Entries.
-Garage doors and entrances to underbuilding parking must either be: - a) Oriented to the side or rear (not facing a street) of the lot; or - b) Set back at least 8 feet from the frontline of the building if facing a street. - 6.13.5.
+Garage doors and entrances to underbuilding parking shall be either:

+- a) Oriented to the side or rear (not facing a street) of the lot; or - b) Set back at least 8 feet from the front building line if directly facing and visible from a public or private road.

+6.13.5.
 Driveways and Parking Areas.
-The width of residential driveways between the street and building frontline must not exceed the lesser of 20% of the lot width or 20 feet.
-The driveway may widen at a point at least 8 feet behind the frontline of the building to provide parking, turnaround space and/or access to garage or underbuilding parking entrances. - 6.13.6.
-Parking areas must be screened with privacy fencing and/or vegetation as needed to prevent light trespass from vehicle headlights onto adjoining properties. - 6.13.7.
+The width of residential driveways between the street and front building line shall not exceed 20 feet in width.
+The driveway may widen at a point at least 8 feet behind the front building line to provide parking, turnaround space and/or access to garage or underbuilding parking entrances.

+6.13.6.
+Light Trespass.
+Light trespass from parking areas onto adjoining properties on which where there are residences, shall be prohibited.
+Lot layout, building placement, privacy fencing or vegetative screening may be required to eliminate light trespass on adjoining properties with residential uses.

+6.13.7.
 Privacy.
+Applicants shall provide evidence, such as plans for building design, lot layout, screening or landscaping, to demonstrate that consideration has been given to the location, orientation and design of multi-family buildings to protect the privacy of neighbors.
+This consideration may include such factors as:

-Buildings must be located, oriented and designed to protect the privacy of residents and their neighbors.
-Consideration should be given to factors such as: - a) The height and proximity of ground floor windows to the sidewalk, street or public spaces; - b) The alignment of windows between adjacent buildings; - c) The potential for overlook from surrounding buildings into private outdoor space; and - d) The use of building offsets, architectural features, fences, walls and landscaping to shield views into private outdoor spaces. - 6.13.8.
+- a) The height and proximity of ground floor windows to the sidewalk, street or public spaces; - b) The alignment of windows between adjacent buildings; - c) The potential for overlook from buildings into neighboring private outdoor spaces; and - d) The use of building offsets, architectural features, fences, walls and landscaping to shield views into private outdoor spaces.

+6.13.8.
 Outdoor Living Space.
-Twenty percent of the lot or project area shall have private, semiprivate or common outdoor living space(s) that satisfy (a), (b) or (c) below.
+Twenty percent of a lot hosting a multi-family building shall have private, semiprivate or common outdoor living space(s) that satisfy (a) or (b) or (c) below.